michaeljones/alembic-fs/README.rst

    3_3$ cd properties/
    properties$ ls
    properties$ ll
-   ls: .: No such file or directory
-   ls: ..: No such file or directory
+   total 14M
-   ls: .xform: No such file or directory total 14M dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .
+   dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .
    dr-------- 1 mike mike 4.0K 2011-11-19 16:53 ..
    dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .xform
    properties$ cd .xform/
    .xform$ ll
-   ls: .animChans: No such file or directory
-   ls: isNotConstantIdentity: No such file or directory
-   ls: .inherits: No such file or directory
-   ls: .vals: No such file or directory
+   total 23M
-   ls: .ops: No such file or directory total 23M dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .animChans dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .inherits
+   dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .animChans
+   dr-------- 1 mike mike 4.0K 2011-11-19 16:53 .inherits